This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 Supersonnerie (RD#1) — A minute repeater with a different sound

 The minute repeater is the "art of sound."
 AP has devised a case structure that produces a loud, clear sound even when the watch is worn.
-The idea is to make the case resonate like the body of a musical instrument .
+The idea is to make the case itself resonate like a musical instrument .

 Ultra-thin Perpetual Calendar (RD#2) — A challenge to be "thin yet tough"

-Perpetual calendars tend to be thick due to the large number of parts.
-The RD#2's mechanism has been cleverly positioned to make the movement itself extremely thin .
-Going beyond the image of thinness being fragile, it also achieves the rigidity to withstand everyday use .
+Perpetual calendars tend to be thick due to their complex mechanisms and the large number of parts.
+RD#2's mechanism has been cleverly positioned to make the movement itself extremely thin .
+Going beyond the image of thinness as being fragile, it also achieves rigidity that can withstand everyday use .

 Universelle (RD#4) — The answer to “usable supercomplexity”

 It's not enough to just have a lot of features.
-AP designs the controls and visibility , aiming for a super-complex design that users can master .
-This is the idea that UI/UX is especially important at the high end.
+AP is designed with operability and visibility in mind, aiming for ultra-complexity that users can master .
+This is the idea that UI/UX ( user interface/user experience ) is especially important at the high end.

 AP House and the "not over-producing" strategy (a system to protect value)

-AP operates directly managed bases , AP House , in various cities.
-These are salons where customers can experience the brand , rather than just a place to sell.
-They offer attentive customer service, explanations about after-sales services, and suggestions for limited edition models, creating a space that is premised on a long-term relationship .
+AP operates directly managed stores, AP House , in various cities.
+These are salons where you can experience the brand , rather than just a place to sell.
+They are special places that are built on the premise of a long-term relationship, offering attentive customer service, after-sales service, and suggestions for limited edition models.

 At the same time, AP adheres to a policy of not increasing production numbers too much , which helps to maintain a stable supply and demand balance, making it easier for value to be maintained in the secondary market.